Medicines and Illness

 If your child is sick at school, we will ask you or your emergency contact to take your child home.
 They should not return for 48 hours.
 We appreciate that this is inconvenient in many cases, and you may not believe your child is ill, but you will appreciate that we do this in all cases and it should reduce the risk of infection for all children in school.
 As an example, if your child is sick at lunchtime on a Tuesday, they should not return to school until after lunch on Thursday, provided there have not been any further episodes of vomiting.

 If your child returns to school while still needing medicine we ask that you complete a medication form to accompany your medicine.
-This needs to be handed to the class teacher who will then ensure that the medicine is stored correctly and is given at the appropriate time.
+This needs to be handed to the school office who will then ensure that the medicine is stored correctly and is given at the appropriate time.

 If your child keeps medication permanently at school (such as an asthma inhaler, an epipen etc.) it is the parent’s responsibility to ensure the medication is in date and replace once it has expired.